Honda City: India

-The City sedan was unveiled and launched in India on 16 July 2020.
+The City sedan was unveiled and launched officially as Honda City 5th Generation in India on 16 July 2020.
 It was sold alongside the old model which continued to be produced there.
 The Indian-market City is offered in three trim levels – V, VX and ZX – with a choice of petrol and diesel 1.5-litre four-cylinder engines.
 The petrol engine uptrimd i-VTEC unit with DOHC (previously SOHC), with the other being an i-DTEC turbo-diesel.
 Both engines are paired with a 6-speed manual transmission as standard, with the CVT option only available for the petrol version.

 All trim levels are fitted with ESC, rear ISOFIX anchorages, neck restraints and three-point seatbelts for all five passengers, dual front airbags, front torso-protecting side airbags, traction control and hill start assistance as standard, the VX and ZX trim levels are equipped with head-protecting curtain airbags, and the ZX trim is fitted with a blind spot monitor.

 For the first time, the top-spec City is equipped with Honda's LaneWatch camera system.
 Other notable features include 8.0-inch touchscreen audio system with Alexa remote capability and support for Android Auto and Apple CarPlay, 7.0-inch digital instrument cluster display, and sunroof.

 Honda Cars India announced the market launch of the City e:HEV in April 2022.
 This powertrain is expected to be available on the ZX trim.
 In addition, this trim is the first Honda model in India to offer Honda Sensing which includes safety assist technologies.

-The facelifted City was launched on 2 March 2023 in both petrol and e:HEV engines.
+The first-facelifted City was launched on 2 March 2023 in both petrol and e:HEV engines.
 The petrol engine is available in four trim levels: SV, V, VX and ZX, while the e:HEV engine is available in two trim levels: V and ZX.
 The City also gets Honda Sensing which includes safety assist technologies in both and Wireless Charging, while the i-DTEC turbo-diesel engine was discontinued from the lineup due to poor sales.
 The car sold less than half of the figure for FY23 in FY24.This was attributed to rising consumer preference for SUVs.

+The second-facelifted City was launched, alongside the ZR-V on 22 May 2026.